radutomy/radutomy.github.io/_posts/2020-03-15-vsremotedebugger.md

 Therefore, I developed an extension for Visual Studio 2019 that fills the gap.
 You can download it from [here](https://github.com/radutomy/VSRemoteDebugger/releases/)

+Make sure you have public key authentification set up with your remote system and that your private key on your local machine is in `~\.ssh\id_rsa` and on your local machine `~/.ssh/authorized_keys`

-Setup is simple - once installed, go to `Tools -> Settings -> VsRemoteDebugger` and configure your Raspberry Pi IP address, username and remote output directory.
+Then, once the extension is installed, in VS 2019 go to `Tools -> Settings -> VsRemoteDebugger` and configure your Raspberry Pi IP address, username and remote output directory.

 ![alt text](/img/p1/img1.jpg)

-Once the above is configured, open a C# solution and click on `Tools -> Start Remote Debugging`
+Open a C# solution and click on `Tools -> Start Remote Debugging`

 ![alt text](/img/p1/img2.jpg)

-This will start the remote debugging process.
+Patience!
+When it's running for the first time, the extension is trying to setup the debugging server on the remote machine and visual feedback is not great - depending on your internet connection **it might take up to one minute** to get everything set up correctly.

+The source code is available at https://github.com/radutomy/VSRemoteDebugger